ufcg-lsd/blowout/README.md

 	mvn -e install -Dmaven.test.skip=true

-After installation, you can add and import Blowout to your job submitter project.
+After installation, you can add and import Blowout to your Task Submitter project.

 ## Configuring Blowout